You can use the local command-line interface (CLI) to order agents and Workload Security

 where<option>

-is replaced with options described in dsa_control options.
+is replaced with one of the options described in dsa_control options.

-- Open a Terminal window as an Administrator.
+- Open a Terminal window as an Admin.

 where<option>

-is replaced with options described in dsa_control options.
+is replaced with one of the options described in dsa_control options.

 dsa_control options